MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-onpremises-connector.md

 ## Limitations

-Confluence On-premises Graph connector has the following known limitations in its latest release:
+The confluence On-premises connector has the following known limitations in its latest release:

-* Confluence On-premises Connector does not index blogs, attachment files and comments.
+* Confluence On-premises connector does not index blogs, attachment files and comments.